Using AI to shift from reactive to proactive major incident management

 By understanding the specific risk factors, the application support teams can investigate underlying issues that are increasing current risk.
 IT leadership may decide to issue a change freeze for the specific applications at risk until mitigation actions are taken.

 A Necessary, Proactive Approach to Preventing Disastrous Business Disruptions

 The threats of both tornadoes and major IT incidents are too real to simply just react to them once they have already begun to cause havoc on the ground.
 IT teams can and must be prepared in advance.
 Major Risk Prediction systems are the tools they need to protect elements of essential business value — rather than picking up the pieces of what remains after an incident has already blown through their organization.

-IT Operations systems and processes continually generate a rich set of data, but IT organizations often lack an analytical lens to convert it into rich insights.
-IT leaders can leverage AI & ML models to gain the ability to be proactive at ensuring business service stability.
+IT operations systems and processes continually generate a rich set of data, but IT organizations often lack an analytical lens to convert it into rich insights.
+IT leaders can leverage AI and ML models for the ability to be proactively ensuring business service stability.
 These models can analyze relevant data to identify patterns that highlight which applications are at risk when a foreboding combination of conditions occurs.

 Major incident and change risk prediction models act as good entry points for most IT organizations to begin the adoption of AI and ML models to reduce risk and cost while delivering high-quality services to their business stakeholders.